narendrasinghrathore/todo_app_ionic/README.md

 We are using firebase realtime database for storing all our json data.

 We divide components in two categories
-1) Stateful
+1) Stateful - components that manage internal state
-2) Stateless - Auth component
+2) Stateless - components that don't have internal state

-We have
+Application contains:
 1) Shared module that contains our stateless components
 2) Core module that contain our basic functionality like show modal/dialog
 3) Auth module